Common Adoption Questions Answered

 The Humane Society of Greater Dayton is proud to be a no-kill animal welfare agency.
 We work with several open-intake shelters to bring animals into our facility.
 Once they are here, they are with us until we can find them their perfect match.
 This may take just a day or two or, in some cases, a year or two.
 Either way, we work with each animal to ensure they get their second chance and are devoted to each animal’s care.

 What happens if the animal is not a good fit for my home?
 Can I return them?

 We want to ensure that you and your new pet are a perfect match.
-If you adopt from us for some reason and it is not a good fit, we will help you with the animal.
-You must contact us at (937) 268-PETS (7387) to schedule a time to bring your adopted animal back to us.
+If you adopt from us and it is not a good fit, we will help you with the animal.
+Within the return period, you must contact us at (937) 268-PETS (7387) to schedule a time to bring your adopted animal back to us.
 As a no-kill, limited-intake facility, we need to make sure we save space for your pet’s return.